 Somoto Canyon was not only one of our favourite places to visit in Nicaragua it’s up there with one of my favourite adventures in the world.
 Our GoPro pics don’t do it justice!

 Bus ticket from Somoto: C$10 / $0.40

 Esteli is the jumping off point for trips to El Tisey National Park, one of the more underrated destinations in Nicaragua.

-If you want to do it yourself, you need to catch the 6:30am bus.
+If you’re backpacking Nicaragua & want to do it yourself, you need to catch the 6:30am bus.
 Although we were at the terminal on time, we missed the bus as it didn’t have the name on it that we were told to look for.
 So be sure to ask around for the El Tisey bus – it leaves promptly!